 Raymond Harrison Frost was the first Scoutmaster of Troop 54.
 He and Vincent E. Tomlinson, Minister of the First Universalist Church, approached the Boy Scouts of America located at 200 5th Avenue, New York City, and in September 1915, the group was chartered as Troop 541.

 In 1915, Mr. Frost was working at the Frost Stationery Company in Worcester4, a company founded by his father, Frederick E. Frost.
-In 2017, that company still exists as Frost Manufacturing, still in Worcester (4/10 of a mile from Epworth) and under the management of Doug Frost, a grandson of Frederick Frost and son of Raymond's brother Harold Frost.5 For the story of Frost Manufacturing, see their history on their web page.
+Through 2017, that company still existed as Frost Manufacturing and was still in in Worcester at 173 Grove Street (4/10 of a mile from Epworth) and under the management of Doug Frost, a grandson of Frederick Frost and son of Raymond's brother Harold Frost.5 In January 2018, the company merged with Corporate Connection with the resulting business taking that name.
+For the story of Frost Manufacturing, see their history on the Corporate Connection web page.

 On August 2, 19172, Mr. Frost enlisted in the U.S. Navy to serve in World War I. During that time, Mr. Charles D. Livermore of the Troop Committee carried on temporarily.
 Charles F. Davis assisted by Philip A. Traver Jr. and Earl Dunton (an Eagle Scout) later took over the troop of 34 boys and served three years1.

 Mr. Frost was released from his regular military service February 20, 19192.
 At some point, either before or after his service, his father bought the Roberts Office Supply Company in Portland, Maine, and Mr. Frost moved there to become its manager.
 Later, Mr. Frost left the company and together with George Bilek, founded Frost & Bilek Company in Worcester.